cocodrilodog/tools-motion-kit/README.md

 ### Inspector

 On the other hand, the classes that handle `Motion` objects via inspector are collectibly named `MotionKitBlock`s.
-They are somehow wrappers of `Motion` objects.
+They are wrappers of `Motion` objects.
 The `MotionKitBlocks` are created and arranged on the `MotionKitComponent` which is a `MonoBehaviour` designed to use the `MotionKit` from the Unity inspector.

 To create the same example as the `m_Ball` code above via inspector, add a `MotionKitComponent`: